intelligence-csd-auth-gr/Instance-Based-ZSL/README.md

 ### Source data

-- **abstracts from MeSH 2020 with top100 labels appeared.7z** 🠊 contains 5 .txt files (split by 10,000 instances) which include the abstracts from MeSH 2020 that at least one of the top100 most frequent novel labels into this version appears.
+- **abstracts from MeSH 2020 with top100 labels appeared.7z** 🠊 contains 5 .txt files (split per 10,000 instances) which include the abstracts from MeSH 2020 that at least one of the top100 most frequent novel labels appears into its label space. (*input text files*)
 - **frequency_novel_labels_test_set_MeSH2020.csv**  🠊 the names of all the novel labels in this version, along with their frequencies of appearence into the test set.

 ### pre-computed files